blaze33/newco-legacy/README.md

    on asking them to do stuff for you.
 Build it around what they would naturally do with the right tool (and build that one).
 4. Choose your co-founders wisely.
-If your co-founder show up one day with another associate without having consulted you, run !
+If your co-founder show up one day with another associate without having consulted you first, run !
 Trust is everything.
 5. Making money is a necessary evil, I've got a rent to pay, food to buy.
 The sooner you can break even, the better.

 Have fun !